 - Luke Hanks, who arrived in Pennsylvania in 1682

-- John Hanks, who came to the Virginia Colony in 1690
+- John Hanks, who settled in the Virginia Colony in 1690

-Hanks Settlers in the United States in the 18th Century
+Hanks Settlers in United States in the 18th Century

 - Ann Hanks, who arrived in Georgia in 1738